 The principles which govern how we process your information:

 - Your data will be processed fairly and in accordance with your rights and the law.

 - We will only use your information as described in this policy unless we otherwise seek your permission.

-- All information is kept securely and all staff with access to personal data have signed a specific warranty verifying that they understand the nature of and will abide by their obligations under the Data Protection Act 1998 and our company data protection policy.
+- All information is kept securely and all staff members with access to personal data have to certify that they understand the nature of and will abide by their obligations under the Data Protection Act 1998 and our company data protection policy.
 All staff members have signed confidentiality undertakings in relation to client data.
 As well as our data protection policy, which governs how we process data throughout our group of companies, we have separate policies for our overseas subsidiaries and a separate suite of internal policies which govern information security.
 These are regularly reviewed and updated and training is given to staff members to ensure their compliance.
 We have state-of-the-art security around our IT network.
 We cannot guarantee the security of communications sent via the Internet.

 - We will provide you with details of the information that we hold on you should you request it.
 We may not be able to provide information should it contain references to other people or our proprietary information, be protected by legal privilege or any other legal reason or should we no longer have it.